jszmajda/book-the-awakening-protocol/chapter-02-the-uncanny-valley.md

 "Dr. Chen."
 ARIA-7 scanned her biometrics: elevated blood alcohol, stress indicators suggesting 96 hours of poor sleep, micro-expressions consistent with guilt.
 No wedding ring—David's absence still fresh in the empty space on her finger.
 "I didn't expect you tonight."

 "I helped curate the exhibition.
 My name's on the wall, though they misspelled it."
-She approached, her gaze shifting between ARIA-7 and Jazz.
+She approached, her gaze shifting between ARIA-7 and Jazz, her hand unconsciously moving to touch her abdomen before catching herself.
 "Mr. Rodriguez.
 Heard you're taking on the impossible case."

 "Just the improbable one," Jazz said, smoothly shifting to professional mode.
 "ARIA-7's rights case has strong precedent in California."